grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.java.md

         - SYS_RESOURCE
         - SYS_ADMIN
 ```
-These capabilities enable Alloy to access performance monitoring subsystems, trace processes, override resource limits, and perform necessary system administration tasks for profiling.
+These capabilities enable {{< param "PRODUCT_NAME" >}} to access performance monitoring subsystems, trace processes, override resource limits, and perform necessary system administration tasks for profiling.

 {{< admonition type="note" >}}
 Adjust capabilities based on your specific security requirements and environment, following the principle of least privilege.
-Note that capability behavior depends on Container Runtime Interface (CRI) settings.
+The capability behavior depends on Container Runtime Interface (CRI) settings.
 For example, in Docker, non-whitelisted capabilities are dropped by default.
 {{< /admonition >}}

 ## Arguments